dinedal/sidekiq_pipeline/README.md

 # WorkerTwo will output: 'bar'
 ```

 Tasks will be run in the order they are defined.
 If a task fails, it will retry on the step it failed on, and it will continue down the pipeline if/when it retires successfully.
+Each worker can have it's own queue or share queues.
+Tries to be as unobtrusive as possible

 ## Installation